-In fall 2015, the College adopted the Marine & Terrestrial Conservation Enforcement 56concentration as part of its Certificate in Criminal Justice program.
-GCC collaborated with the Department of Agriculture's Fish & Wildlife Division, the Guam Police Department, and the Judiciary of Guam's Special Enforcement Tactics Division to create this program.
+56 Marine & Terrestrial Conservation Enforcement

+Judiciary of Guam's Special Enforcement Tactics Division to create this program.
 The 24 cadets who were enrolled in the 13th Criminal Justice Academy were the first to undergo classroom instruction on boating safety.57 The Advisory Committee requested marine terrestrial law enforcement training to increase law enforcement conservation efforts on the island.
 The first cohort of the Joint Regional Marine and Terrestrial Law Enforcement Academy completed the program on October 6th, 2017.
 This is an example of how workforce advisory committees ensure that curriculum is current and relevant.

 The College collects data on student achievement and publishes the information in the GCC Fact Book.
-Volume 11 provides data on the achievement of degrees, including completion of associate degrees, certificates and the awarding of certificates and journey worker certificates.58 The College currently offers the following programs of study: Associate of Arts (3 programs), Associate of Science (20 programs), Certificates (16 programs), and Apprenticeships (78 programs).
+Volume 11 provides data on the achievement of degrees, including completion of associate degrees, certificates and the awarding of certificates and journey worker certificates.
+The College currently offers the following programs of study: Associate of Arts (3 programs), Associate of Science (20 programs), Certificates (16 programs), and Apprenticeships (78 programs).
 The GCC Fact Book Volume 11 also provides data on transfer rates to the University of Guam.

 Continuing Education (CE) offers courses that "are primarily skill-oriented and are designed to meet the specific training needs of those seeking to upgrade skills in their workplaces, as well as those seeking to develop work skills for entry or reentry into the workforce.
-The courses vary in length, depending on the breadth and depth of the skill to be taught."59 CE programs and courses go through the same review process as other curriculum.
+The courses vary in length, depending on the breadth and depth of the skill to be taught."
+59 CE programs and courses go through the same review process as other curriculum.
 CE courses are student and community centered, and have criteria that determine satisfactory progress.
-Continuing Education60 courses are assessed as part of the College's 2-year assessment cycle to ensure that students are receiving the identified skills, personal enrichment, or other academic needs.
+Continuing Education 60 courses are assessed as part of the College's 2-year assessment cycle to ensure that students are receiving the identified skills, personal enrichment, or other academic needs.